Tutorial: Deployment in PhpStorm

 What is specified in the Connection tab?

 Select the directory where the project files will be uploaded.
 In our case, this is the /Applications/MAMP/htdocs local folder.
-You can either type the path manually, or press Shift+Enter to open the Select Path dialog.)
+You can either type the path manually, or press Shift+Enter.)

 What is specified in the Mappings tab?